API

 schema SchemaOrg.Person do

-property :name, SchemaOrg.name, type: :string, required: true
+property name: SchemaOrg.name, type: :string, required: true

-property :email, SchemaOrg.email, type: [:string], required: true
+property emails: SchemaOrg.email, type: list_of(:string), required: true

-property :age, FOAF.age, type: :integer
+property age: FOAF.age, type: :integer

-property :customer_type, RDF.type,
+property customer_type: RDF.type,

 from_rdf: :customer_type_from_rdf,